OpenvSwitch Performance

 Linux Networking Subsystem

-Initially, OpenvSwitch’s performance was good with steady-state traffic.
+– Initially, OpenvSwitch’s performance was good with steady-state traffic.
 The kernel was multithreaded, so established flows performed excellently.
 However, specific traffic patterns would give OpenvSwitch a headache and degrade its performance.
+For example, peer-to-peer applications initiating many quickly generated connections would hit it poorly.

-This is because the kernel contained recently cached flows, and when a packet that wasn’t an exact cache match would result in a cache miss and get sent to userspace.
+– This is because the kernel contained recently cached flows, and when a packet that wasn’t an exact cache match would result in a cache miss and get sent to userspace.
 In addition, continuous user-kernel space interaction kills performance.
+Unlike the kernel, userspace is single-threaded and does not have the performance to process large amounts of packets or set up connections quickly.

-They needed to improve the OpenvSwitch performance of the connection setup.
-So they added Megaflow and wildcard entries in the kernel, made userspace multithreaded, and introduced various enhancements to the classifier.
-They have spent much time putting mega flows in the kernel and don’t want to undo all that good work.
+– They have spent much time putting mega flows in the kernel and don’t want to undo all that good work.
 This is a foundation design principle to support stateful service and connection tracking implementation.
 Anything they add to Open vSwitch must not affect performance.

 Stateless vs. stateful functionality